Is it okay to eat foods containing gluten or should athletes avoid it?

 Only one study examined the effects of a gluten-free diet on endurance athletes who did not have diagnosed Celiac disease.
 It was a high quality study (randomized, crossover, double-blind study).
 The result?
 There was no difference between gluten-free and gluten-containing diets on gastrointestinal injuries, gastrointestinal problems, inflammation, feelings of health, or performance.

 On the contrary, following a gluten-free diet can lead to nutritional deficiencies, specifically a deficiency of B vitamins, fiber and various minerals (iron, magnesium and selenium).
+Whole and non-whole grains are key to maintaining gut health, immune health, and glucose regulation.(source)

 Then why do athletes feel an improvement after eliminating gluten?
 There are several reasons.